modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-13-sect-3.md

 **Ph-2008** to Yoichiro Nambu “for the discovery of the mechanism of spontaneous broken symmetry in subatomic physics” and to Makoto Kobayashi and Toshihide Maskawa “for the discovery of the origin of the broken symmetry which predicts the existence of at least three families of quarks in nature”.

-*Spontaneous Symmetry Breaking in Particle Physics: a Case of Cross Fertilization* by Nambu
+*Spontaneous Symmetry Breaking in Particle Physics: a Case of Cross Fertilization* by Nambu.

 MLA style: Yoichiro Nambu – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Wed.
 2 Aug 2023. https://www.nobelprize.org/prizes/physics/2008/nambu/lecture/

-*CP Violation and Flavour Mixing* by Kobayashi
+*CP Violation and Flavour Mixing* by Kobayashi.

 MLA style: Makoto Kobayashi – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Wed.
 2 Aug 2023. https://www.nobelprize.org/prizes/physics/2008/kobayashi/lecture/